Okaloosa County Drug Crime Defense Attorneys

 The general consensus regarding marijuana is that it is not nearly as dangerous or habit-forming as other controlled substances.
-While many other states have either legalized or decriminalized the personal use of marijuana, under Florida law, marijuana possession is still illegal.
+While many other states have either legalized or decriminalized the personal use of marijuana, under Florida law, marijuana possession is still illegal unless you have a medical use exemption.
 Marijuana is the only listed drug per Florida Statutes that can be charged as a misdemeanor or a felony.
 Less than 20 grams is a misdemeanor, while 20 grams or more is a felony.

-Possession of less than 20 grams of marijuana is a first degree misdemeanor and a conviction will result in up to 1 year county jail, 1 year probation, and fines.
+Possession of less than 20 grams of marijuana is a first degree misdemeanor and a conviction will result in up to 1 year in the county jail, 1 year of probation and fines.

-This is a Schedule I drug, which means it has a high potential for abuse and has no currently accepted medical use in treatment.
-Heroin possession is a third degree felony and the penalties can be up to 5 years in the Florida Department of Corrections along with up to $5,000 in fines.
+Heroin or Opioid possession is a third degree felony and the penalties can be up to 5 years in the Florida Department of Corrections along with up to $5,000 in fines.

 Trafficking in controlled substances is an automatic prison sentence if convicted.
 The problem with trafficking is that even a small amount for personal use can justify a trafficking charge.
-The schedule, type, and amount of drug alleged will dictate the length of prison sentence you will face.
+The schedule, type and amount of drug alleged will dictate the length of prison sentence you will face.
 A trafficking conviction means a prison sentence between 3 and 30 years.
-To prove trafficking, the state must show that you possessed, sold, purchased, manufactured, or delivered an illegal, controlled substance.

 How are drugs classified in Okaloosa County?

 All known narcotics are classified in schedules.
 Florida Statute §893.03 dictates the scheduled class for each drug.
 The class is determined by the potency and potential for addiction.
-For a more in-depth look at Florida’s take on drug class schedules, click here.
+For a more in-depth look at Florida’s take on drug class schedules, see this page.

 Actual Possession versus Constructive Possession

-Due to Okaloosa County’s zero tolerance policy when it comes to drugs, often times, law enforcement is more concerned with getting the arrest and confiscating the illegal substance than following the law and procedure.
+Sometimes, law enforcement is more concerned with getting the arrest and confiscating the illegal substance than following the law and procedure.
 That mistake can be used to your benefit.
-To prove you possessed an illegal substance, the State must show that you had actual or constructive possession.
+To prove you possessed an illegal substance the State must show that you had actual or constructive possession.

 What you can expect from an Okaloosa County Drug Crime Attorney